MicrosoftDocs/powerquery-docs/powerquery-docs/native-query-sdk.md

 ![Connector dialog with server and database as parameters](media/native-query-sdk/sql-parameters.png)

 A new navigator window should appear where you can see the native navigation behavior from the SQL driver that displays the hierarchical view of the server and the databases within it.
-Right click the **AdventureWorks2019** database and left click the option that reads *Transform data*.
+Right select the **AdventureWorks2019** database and left select the option that reads *Transform data*.

 ![Transform data option from contextual menu inside the Navigator window](media/native-query-sdk/transform-data.png)